Sessions/Cassidy Health Plan Particulars

 Twelve Bold Ideas

-- A Universal Heath Tax Credit: Modeled after the child tax credit, this tax credit varies by age and geography, but not income and will average $2,500 per adult and $1,500 per child in 2017 – an amount that should give almost everybody access to a private plan similar to a well-managed Medicaid plan.
-It applies to spending on health insurance premiums and deposits to HSAs.
+- A Universal Health Tax Credit: Modeled after the child tax credit, this tax credit varies by age and geography, but not income and will be an amount that should give almost everybody access to a private plan similar to a well-managed Medicaid plan, as well as the opportunity to purchase more generous coverage from their own resources.
+The credit applies to spending on health insurance premiums and deposits to HSAs.
 It is advanceable, refundable and assignable and can be easily administered by H & R Block, insurance brokers, employers, etc.

 - Limited Benefit Insurance: Individuals may receive a portion of the tax credit when they choose a plan which includes a limited amount of income and asset protection and is more suitable for low-income family budgets.

 - Health Status Insurance: For the first time, people with pre-existing conditions will have real protection against discrimination and against the “race to the bottom,” reflected in narrow networks and high drug costs for the chronically ill.
 Risk adjustment between health plans (similar to Medicare Advantage) will insure each plan receives an actuarially fair premium when receiving an enrollee from another plan.
 (Plans will not benefit by seeking the healthy or avoiding the sick.)
 Plans are free to voluntarily agree to better risk adjustments, so there will eventually be free market risk adjustment.
 We expect plans to eventually specialize, with some plans becoming focused on cancer care, others on heart care, etc.